wavefrontHQ/docs/pages/doc/csp_migration.md

 You should incrementally reinstall your [integrations](integrations_onboarded_subscriptions.html#integrations-that-use-vmware-cloud-services-access-tokens) that are updated to use proxy authentication with the more secure VMware Cloud services access token.

-{% include tip.html content="From now on, the users with the **Integrations** service role can set up integrations in your Operations for Applications service.
-New integrations must use proxy authenticate with VMware Cloud services access tokens except a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens) that still authenticate with Operations for Applications API tokens."%}
+{% include tip.html content="From now on, the users with the **Proxies** and **Integrations** service roles can set up integrations in your Operations for Applications service.
+New integrations must use proxy authentication with VMware Cloud services access tokens except for the [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens) that still authenticate with Operations for Applications API tokens."%}

 <table style="width: 100%;">
 <tbody>